Skip to main content

 • Representation of active-duty military member in residential real estate dispute.

-• Representation of youth soccer non-profit in litigation regarding unpaid field time and obtained stipulated dismissal with prejudice.
+• Representation of youth soccer non-profit organization in litigation; obtained stipulated dismissal with prejudice.

 Recognition & Leadership